 The academic achievement indicator for all schools is based on annual statewide administration of a standards-based assessment for each respective grade span.
 Utah administers standards-based assessments to all students statewide in grades 3 through 10 to measure academic achievement in the areas of English language arts (ELA), mathematics, and science.
-For students with the most significant cognitive disabilities, Dynamic Learning Maps (DLM) is used as the annual assessment for reading/language arts and mathematics, and the Utah Alternative Assessment (UAA) for science.
+For students with the most significant cognitive disabilities, Dynamic Learning Maps (DLM) is used as the annual assessment for reading/language arts, mathematics, and science.